LYK-love/LovePoem/README.md

 First of all, to control the quality of our content, we will only review poems mannually, so the pross may be  slow and the judgment can be quite subjective.

-Chiness poem is a very unique concept --- it not only includes what westerns called "poems", but also include **词** and **赋**.
+Chiness poem is a very unique concept --- it not only includes what westerns call "poems", but also includes **词** and **赋**.
 So in terms of format, we wil accept all of them(诗,词,赋 ).
 Note that we **dont accept** modern poems, other-language poems, 曲, 小说 or 古文.
 Appreciations of Poetry will be included too since we will carefully pick appreciation's versions.

 # How we develop it